 - Squats – A little bit of lower body strength goes a long way when it comes to young athletes creating successful positions within their base of support.
 As young athlete grow, their center of mass (COM) continues to get further and further away from the ground.
 So, strengthening the glutes and quads with exercises such as body weight squats helps build the necessary strength and stability when trying to make plays in low-positions (such as fielding ground balls, stealing, catching and loading the back leg in pitching).
 Starting young helps the athlete feel what a proper squat or “hinge” looks and feels like proprioceptively.

-- Body Weight Squats – Athletes 12-13 can progress to KB goblet squats if form on bodyweight is deemed acceptable by an experienced coach.
+- Body Weight Squats – As they get a little older, athletes can progress to KB goblet squats if form on bodyweight is deemed acceptable by an experienced coach.

 Reps – 3×10

 Upper Body Push